empowerID/empowernow_docs/docs/services/bff/reference/bff-idp-oauth-e2e.md

 sidebar_label: BFF + IdP OAuth (E2E)
 ---

+Mental model refresher

+- End-user identity: comes from the OIDC ID token (or UserInfo) after the BFF exchanges the authorization code; the BFF stores `user_id = id_token.sub` in the session.
+- Backend tokens: obtained and held by the BFF for upstream calls (client-credential or token-exchange).
+Their `sub` is usually the OAuth client (e.g., `bff-server`) and is not the end-user.
+- No browser token exposure: only cookies are visible to the SPA.

 Use this as the single source for setup, onboarding, and troubleshooting.
 It explains how the BFF, IdP, and SPAs fit together for OAuth 2.0/OIDC with DCR, PKCE, PAR, JARM, DPoP, and how to safely switch token endpoint authentication methods.

 ## System overview